On the strengths of the self-updating process clustering algorithm: The Self-Updating Process

-To illustrate the role of $r$, we increased $r$ from $0.9$ to $3.5$.
-Figures $\ref{fig:ex1-2}$(a)-(f) present the updating process and the final clustering result, in which data points moved to three locations instead of nine.
-Indeed, when we take a look at the original sampled data in Figure $\ref{fig:ex1-1}$(a), it is difficult to conclude whether there are three or nine groups.
-This is the role that $r$ plays.
-It defines the {\it range of influence}.
-In this example, a choice of $r=3.5$ has forced each data point to be influenced only by those within 3.5 units.
-As a result, squares, circles and triangles of the same colors were jointly influenced, and at the end of the process moved to the same locations.
-Generally speaking, the use of a small $r$ value produces clusters of compact sizes.
-Without the use of $r$, or equivalently, when $r$ is infinite, Corollary \ref{cor:f>0} in the next section proves that all data points eventually move to one location for any strictly positive $f$ function.
+Figures \ref{fig:ex1-2}(a)-(f) present the updating process and the final clustering result when $r$ was increased to $3.5$.
+In the end of the process, data points moved to three positions instead of nine.
+The difference between Figure \ref{fig:ex1-1}(d) and Figure \ref{fig:ex1-2}(f) explains the effect of $r$.
+In Figure \ref{fig:ex1-1}(d), a choice of $r=0.7$ forced each data point to be influenced only by those within $0.7$ units.
+Squares, circles and triangles of the same colors had no influence on one another, therefore eventually moved to different positions.
+We interpret $r$ as the {\it range of influence}.
+The use of a small $r$ value generally produces clusters of compact sizes.
+Without the use of $r$, or equivalently, when $r$ is infinite, Corollary \ref{cor:f>0} in the next section proves that all data points eventually move to one position when $f$ is a strictly positive function.